 Where We Are

-The Trump administration is charting a dangerous nuclear course.
-Congress should change priorities, change budgets, and change our country’s direction.
+Despite promises to reduce the role of nuclear weapons in U.S. national security, the current administration continues to chart a dangerous nuclear course.
+Congress should shift priorities, reform budgets, and change our country’s direction.

-The Trump administration seeks new types of nuclear weapons that aim to convince others that the United States is ready to use these weapons.
-The last thing our country needs is to make it easier—for any president—to think about using nuclear weapons.
-Yet in 2019, Congress approved deployment of a new “low-yield” warhead for submarine-launched ballistic missiles, despite a House-passed proposal to stop it.
+Congress has approved the development of new types of nuclear weapons that aim to convince others that the United States is ready to use these weapons.
+The last thing our country needs is to make it easier for any president to think about using nuclear weapons.
+Yet in 2019, Congress approved deployment of a new “low-yield” warhead for submarine-launched ballistic missiles, which increases the likelihood that the president would consider using nuclear weapons.

 Congress should change priorities, change budgets, and change our country’s direction.

-The Trump administration is also proposing massive down payments on a $1.2 trillion, decades-long plan to extend, enhance, and expand America’s bloated, Cold War-holdover arsenal.
-In addition to dangerous new quick-strike cruise missiles, the United States is starting work on an entirely new silo-based intercontinental ballistic missile (ICBM).
-Within moments of being warned of a possible nuclear attack, the president must decide whether the warning signs truly mean an attack is happening, and whether to launch those ICBMs or risk losing them.
-No one should have the authority to make that decision alone.
-It is not enough to replace the president; our country should not replace those missiles.
+Massive down payments are now underway on a $1.2 trillion, decades-long plan to extend, enhance, and expand America’s bloated, Cold War-holdover nuclear arsenal.
+In addition to building dangerous new quick-strike cruise missiles, the United States is starting work on an entirely new silo-based intercontinental ballistic missile (ICBM).
+ICBMs are particularly destabilizing because within moments of being warned of a possible nuclear attack, the president must decide whether to launch them or risk losing them.
+There have been many false alarms in the past, and these weapons make it too easy to start an all-out nuclear war by accident.

 What Can We Do?

 The only real answer is to eliminate all nuclear weapons.
-But as we continue toward that goal, Congress should take shorter-term actions:
+But as we continue toward that goal, Congress should take shorter-term actions that deescalate arms races and reduce the chances of nuclear use:

-Nuclear weapons’ unique capacity to destroy and kill have united humans in a profound new way.
+Some weapons are too terrible to ever be used.
+Nuclear weapons, like chemical and biological weapons, should be eliminated from the U.S. arsenal.
 As President John Kennedy said in 1961, “a nuclear disaster, spread by wind and water and fear, could well engulf the great and the small, the rich and the poor, the committed and the uncommitted alike.”
+They do not make Americans, or anyone else, more secure.

 Join our email list!